Supported Projects

 This project examined the Macquarie Island ecosystem, and how it is recovering following the successful vertebrate pest eradication program 10 years ago.

-Second, we will focus on invertebrates, using stable isotopes to construct the food web; for example, we expect that predators such as spiders and wasps, will have the highest isotope signatures, followed by omnivores, herbivores, and finally detritivores such as springtails, snails and earthworms.
-This will fill a gap in our knowledge of invertebrate interactions and ecosystem functioning.
+With a focus on invertebrates, using stable isotopes to construct the food web to fill a gap in our knowledge of invertebrate interactions and ecosystem functioning.

 Photos: Kita Williams